-Heroku Flow brings together Heroku Pipelines, Review Apps and GitHub Integration into an easy to use structured workflow for continuous delivery, so you can test early and deploy often, with better results for your users.
+Heroku Flow brings together Heroku Pipelines, Review Apps, Heroku CI and GitHub integrations into an easy-to-use structured workflow for continuous delivery.

 App-centric continuous delivery, optimized for developers

-Heroku Flow brings together three key capabilities for continuous delivery
+Heroku Flow brings together six key capabilities for continuous delivery

-Review apps are a new way to propose, discuss and decide whether to merge changes to your code base.
-For Heroku apps connected to GitHub, Heroku can manually or automatically spin up a temporary test app on a unique URL for every opened pull request (PR).
-The temporary app is auto-updated on every commit, so instead of guessing about what the code might do, reviewers can actually try the changes in a browser.
-Merging the PR destroys the review app and, when used with pipelines, automatically promotes the code to staging.
+Review Apps are used to propose, discuss, and decide whether or not to merge changes to your code base.
+For Heroku apps connected to GitHub, you can manually spin up a temporary test app or automate it based on a unique URL for every opened pull request (PR).
+Merging the PR destroys the review app, and when used with Heroku Pipelines, automatically promotes the code to staging.
 Users can also leverage the Review App API, an extension of the Heroku Platform API, to more easily automate workflows or use Review Apps with different CI tools.
 Heroku Review Apps docs →